Call for Papers

 9. 9.
 Aging and Lifetime Reliability

-Error management techniques for quantum computing, memristors, spintronics, microfluidics, approximate computing, etc.
+Error management strategies for quantum computing, memristive devices, spintronics, microfluidics, and approximate computing.

 12. 12.
 Design for Security